 What First Aid Course Do I Need?

-Finding a first aid course that’s suitable for you and your needs isn’t always easy, especially when there are a number of courses to choose from.
+Finding a first aid course that’s suitable for you and your needs isn’t always easy, especially when there are several courses to choose from.

 Do you need a full day course?
 Do you need a course that focuses on a particular skill or patient?
-Are you looking to fulfil certain criteria for your job role?
+Are you looking to fulfil specific criteria for your job role?

 Depending on what you do or where you work, there may be a first aid course more suited to your requirements that you hadn’t even considered.
 We’re here to help and guide you through what first aid course you need.

 “I need to be first aid trained for my job.”